practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 ## AssemblyScript

-[AssemblyScript](https://www.assemblyscript.org/) is _A TypeScript-like language for WebAssembly_: https://github.com/AssemblyScript/assemblyscript
+[AssemblyScript](https://www.assemblyscript.org/) is _A TypeScript-like language for WebAssembly_: https://github.com/AssemblyScript/assemblyscript, and is compiled statically ahead of time: [Strictly typed](https://www.assemblyscript.org/concepts.html).

 Both source code files can be found in subdirectory [AssemblyScript](./AssemblyScript).